HollowMan6/Wechat-Timed-Message/README.md

 After sccessfully deployed the app, please make sure that the clock is ON at Dyno formation part in the Overview Section.
 If it's not, turn it on:
 ![](img/Heroku.png)

+Because Free Dyno will automatically sleep in 30 minutes, it will not automatically wake up even the specified time arrives when it sleeps, so it is recommended to use the paid Dyno, otherwise is not recommended.

 **Warning**: